Accessibility Skip to Global Navigation Skip to Local Navigation Skip to Content Skip to Search Skip to Site Map Menu

 Our PhD research addresses critical issues in Management, taking a new approach to more traditional areas of Management research.
-Please see below for a complete list of recently completed PhD in Management students (in alphabetical order).
+Please see below for a complete list of recently completed PhD in Management students.

 An Exploration of Intercultural Communication Competence (ICC) in Global Virtual Teams using a Mixed Method Approach.